Constructing Perfect Steganographic Systems: A universal stegosystem for -order Markov sources

+Elements of such sets, without the restriction on the first and last symbols, are known as strings of the same type, see \cite{Csiszar:98}.

-Observe that the $\mu$-probabilities of all members of $S_u$ are equal.
-Let there be given some ordering on the set $S_u$ (for example, lexicographical) which is known to both Alice and Bob (and to anyone else) and let $S_u=\{s_0,s_1,\dots $ $,s_{|S_u|-1}\}$ with this ordering.
+Observe that, if $\mu$ has memory not greater than $k$, then $\mu$-probabilities of all members of $S_u$ are equal.
+Let there be given some ordering on the set $S_u$ (for example, lexicographical) which is known to all communicating parties, and let